Skip navigation

 • Notify maintenance engineers of equipment malfunctions.

-• Observe and compare colors and consistencies of products to instrument readings, and to laboratory and standard test results.
+• Observe and compare colors and consistencies of products to instrument readings and to laboratory and standard test results.

-• Observe safety precautions to prevent fires and explosions.
+• Observe safety precautions to prevent fires or explosions.

 • Open valves or start pumps, agitators, reactors, blowers, or automatic feed of materials.

-• Patrol work areas to detect leaks and equipment malfunctions, and to monitor operating conditions.
+• Patrol work areas to detect leaks or equipment malfunctions or to monitor operating conditions.

-• Record operational data such as temperatures, pressures, ingredients used, processing times, or test results.
+• Record operational data, such as temperatures, pressures, ingredients used, processing times, or test results.

 Detailed Work Activities